-The best Lemon Blueberry Bread is made with Greek Yogurt, fresh or frozen blueberries, and a simple icing.
+The best Lemon Blueberry Bread recipe is made with Greek Yogurt, fresh or frozen blueberries, and a simple glaze.
 This easy recipe is moist, flavorful, and can be enjoyed year round!

 Looking for more bread recipes?
-Try my Cranberry Orange Bread or Lemon Zucchini Bread!
+Try my Banana Bread, Applesauce Bread, Cranberry Orange Bread or Lemon Zucchini Bread!

-- Delicious flavor combination: This recipe is born from my love of lemon and blueberry (don’t miss my lemon blueberry pancakes, if you’re a fan too!).
+• Delicious Flavor Combination: This recipe is born from my love of lemon and blueberry (don’t miss my lemon blueberry pancakes and lemon blueberry rolls if you’re a fan too!).
 The two flavors really shine in this loaf.

-- Enjoy year round: You can use fresh or frozen blueberries and enjoy this bread at any time of year!
+• Enjoy Year Round: You can use fresh or frozen blueberries and enjoy it any time of year!

 How to make Lemon Blueberry Bread:

-- Combine wet ingredients.
-In a large bowl, beat together yogurt, sugar, eggs, lemon zest, vanilla, and oil.
+Mix Wet Ingredients: In a large bowl, beat sugar and oil (or softened butter) until well combined.
+Add yogurt, eggs, lemon zest and vanilla.
 Slowly fold the dry ingredients into the wet, just until incorporated.

 Freezing Instructions:

-Allow bread to cool completely then wrap in plastic wrap and place in freezer safe container or bag.
+Allow bread to cool completely then wrap this lemon blueberry loaf cake in plastic wrap and place in freezer safe container or bag.
 Freeze up to 3 months.
 Thaw overnight in refrigerator or at room temperature.

 Recipe Variations: